 Studies regularly find that the legal limits on contaminants in food, air, drinking water and consumer products fall short of fully protecting public health, particularly for children and other people more sensitive to the effects of toxic chemicals.

 As of now there is no set level of how much of this cancer-causing toxin is allowed in our drinking water, and worse yet, most water suppliers do not even test for the toxin when performing their mandated glyphosate testing methods.
 Because it is unregulated, we were not able to determine who is affected by Glyphosate in their water.

 It is safe to say that you are more likely to be affected by Glyphosate (and other herbicides and pesticides) in your water if you live near agriculture areas or if your water travels over a long distance to get to your home.
 To use California as an example, most of the water for California travels over long distances through agriculture areas in an exposed aqueduct, which makes it very susceptible to toxic contamination.

 Do water filters remove Glyphosate (or other herbicides and pesticides)?

 At Clearly Filtered we have always found it very important to ensure that we provide the safest and cleanest water possible so we always look to improve the capabilities of our filters.
-According to the lab that tests our filters, we were the first water filter that was certified to remove Glyphosate and the results are 99.9% of the toxin is removed through the use of the filter.
+According to the lab that tests our filters, we were the first water filter that was certified to remove Glyphosate in water and the results show that our filters remove 99.9% of the toxin.

-Not only is Glyphosate removed, but over 55 other pesticides and herbicides are also removed from your water.
-As news comes out and knowledge of the affects of toxins are understood, we will always look to test for the harmful chemicals to ensure that we make sure our customers are safe when drinking their water.
+Not only is Glyphosate removed, but over 50+ other pesticides and herbicides are also removed from your water.
+As news comes out and knowledge of the effects of toxins are understood, we will always look to test for the harmful chemicals to ensure that we make sure our customers are safe when drinking their water.